 The Better Business Bureau (BBB) is one of the largest and most respected independent business review organizations in North America, and their A+ rating is a fantastic testament to a business’s success and longevity.
-It boosts consumer confidence that your business has ethical and fair practices, and when things go wrong, you can be relied on to fix them.
+It boosts consumer confidence that your business has ethical and fair practices, and when things go wrong, you can rely on them to fix them.

-Basically, a Better Business Bureau A+ rating is one of the best ways you can communicate your commitment to quality to customers.
+Basically, a Better Business Bureau A+ rating is one of the best ways you can communicate your commitment to quality for your customers.

 So once you’ve got it, what’s the best way to keep it?
-Here’s what you can do to ensure that your business stays recognized as A+.
+Here’s how to keep an A+ rating with the Better Business Bureau.

-Even if you were accredited recently, it still pays to look over how the BBB rates your business, and understand what you need to do to push yourself over the A+ threshold.
+Even if you were accredited recently, it still pays to look at how the BBB rates your business, and understand what you need to do to push yourself over the A+ threshold.

-But the way that the BBB scores it is that only 5 of the 13 elements get you points.
-Most of the requirements lose you points for failing to comply, so your reward for compliance isn’t points – it’s just not losing them.
+But due to the BBB scoring, only five of the 13 elements earn points for your business.
+With most of the requirements you’ll lose points for failing to comply—your reward for compliance isn’t earning points, it’s just not losing them.
 For example, if you comply with all government licensing, you get 0 points.
 If you don’t, then you lose 41 points.

 Since the penalty for failing to comply for any one requirement is at least 21 points, putting you far outside the 97 point minimum for an A+ rating, we’re going to focus on the ways that you can get points.
 They are:

 It’s pretty simple.
 These add up to 100 points, and you need to get 97 points to get an A+ BBB rating.
-Before we drill into them, it’s worth noting a few things:
+Before we delve into them, it’s worth noting a few things:

 Now let’s look a little more closely.